CruzHacks/cruzhacks-organizer-challenges/frontend-challenge.md

 }
 ```

 We can assume description, dateTime, and isLink will always appear in every request.
 Link is an optional field and will appear in a response if isLink is true.
-Please try to account for situations where the response code is not successful and not 200, the count is 0, there are many results to render, and any issues causing slow fetches or failure to fetch.

 ## Application Form